-I am very proud of our men and women, their dedication, and their commitment to making our community safe.
 Our first responders are exceptional people with excellent skills.
-We all take it personally when someone is victimized in our community and are passionate about making those responsible atone for their crimes.
-Our police officers, firefighters, 911 dispatchers, and all of our support staff are proud to serve our community.
+We all take it personally when someone is victimized in our community and are passionate about making those responsible accountable for their crimes.
+Our police officers, firefighters, 911 dispatchers, and all of our support staff are committed to service.
 Additionally, we are vested in our community and work very closely with community groups, neighborhoods, schools, and other parts of our community to solve a multitude of issues from criminal activity to livability issues, and fire safety with programs such as Firewise.

-Grants Pass DPS is unique.
-As Chief, I oversee both police, 911 Communications, and fire/rescue in our community.
-I, along with my Deputy Chiefs, Lt.'s, Sergeants and Battalion Chiefs focus our cross training efforts toward major emergency management.
-We work within, as well as with other agencies to provide a core group of emergency managers who are capable of filling a variety of roles as part of the Incident Command System during any police, fire, or rescue emergency.
+The Grants Pass Department of Public Safety is a unique organization.
+As Chief, I oversee Police, 911 Communications, and Fire/Rescue.
+Along with Deputy Chiefs, Lieutenant's, Battalion Chiefs and Sergeants, we focus our efforts toward emergency management, always striving to be a best practice organization.
+Our collaborative approach enables a core group of emergency managers who are capable of filling a variety of roles as part of the Incident Command System during any police, fire, or rescue emergency.

-Our professional firefighters perform traditional fire services functions like structural and wildland fire suppression, building inspections, hazardous materials response, medical and rescue calls, and public education.
+Our professional firefighters perform traditional fire service functions like structural and wildland fire suppression, building inspections, hazardous materials response, medical and rescue calls, and public education.